DataDog/dd-trace-go/README.md

 ### Documentation

-The API is documented on [godoc](https://godoc.org/gopkg.in/DataDog/dd-trace-go.v1/ddtrace) as well as Datadog's [official documentation](https://docs.datadoghq.com/tracing/setup/go/).
+The API is documented on [godoc](https://godoc.org/gopkg.in/DataDog/dd-trace-go.v1/ddtrace) as well as Datadog's official documentation for [Tracing Go Applications](https://docs.datadoghq.com/tracing/setup/go/) and the [Continuous Go Profiler](https://docs.datadoghq.com/tracing/profiler/getting_started/?code-lang=go).
 If you are migrating from an older version of the tracer (e.g. 0.6.x) you may also find the [migration document](https://github.com/DataDog/dd-trace-go/blob/v1/MIGRATING.md) we've put together helpful.

 ### Contributing